GemmaButcher-dev/itscool-ms3/DEVELOPMENT.md

 ### Bootstrap

 * Initially the project was built using vanilla javascript and styled in the style.css.
 There were lots of issues removing the backdrop that greyed out the screen behind the modal.
+An example of this can be seen [here](documents/development/backdrop_fix.png).

 * As there was one script.js file executing all of the functions on various pages this may have been causing the problem.